daniel-zm-fang/Heart-Disease-Prediction/README.md

 ```

 ## Dataset
-Since the raw datsets are too large to be uploaded to GitHub (2.3 GB), I have only uploaded the cleaned dataset.
-The raw datasets can be found
+Since the raw datsets are too large to be uploaded to GitHub (2.3 GB), I have only uploaded 100% of the cleaned dataset.
+The raw datasets can be downloaded from
 [here](https://www.cdc.gov/brfss/annual_data/annual_data.htm).
 The datasets are downloaded in `.xpt` and converted to `.csv`.